Ultimate Christmas Tree Buying Guide

 Pre-lit Christmas trees are an excellent, hassle-free alternative to traditional unlit trees.
 Available in a variety of colorful light options, pre-lit trees make for easy assembly and breakdown, plus they remove the frustration of having to untangle lights every year.
 Keep in mind that pre-lit trees feature string lights that are secured to the branches which will limit your options if you like to change-up the style of lights every year.

-If you’re looking for something out of the ordinary, an inverted Christmas tree is just the ticket.
+If you’re looking for something out of the ordinary, a slim Christmas tree is just the ticket.
 Not only are these stunning trees visually striking but they are also ideal for smaller spaces.
-The narrower base keeps more floor space available while the bulk of the tree is suspended.
-Decorate upside-down trees with larger ornaments to create better visual appeal, as smaller ornaments may get lost in the hanging branches.
+The narrower base keeps more floor space available.
+Decorate slim Christmas trees with smaller ornaments to create better visual appeal, as larger ornaments may dwarf the tree’s appearance or drag down hanging branches.

 Flocked Christmas Tree